auddin3/tic-tac-toe/README.md

 ## Features

-- Two-player mode (Player X and Player O)
+- Two-player mode (Player X and Player O) or Single-Player mode with AI
 - Dynamic game board updates after each move
 - Highlights the winning combination when a player wins
 - Displays a message for the winner or a tie (draw)